 Tomatoes, onions and lemon juice make this moist, flaky salmon something special.
 "My husband, Frank, and I really like salmon cooked this way," writes Lillian Denchick of Olmstedville, New York.
 "A salad and dinner rolls usually round out our menu."

 Recommended: 42 Recipes to Boost Your Vitamin D

 - 1/4 teaspoon dill weed

 - 1/4 teaspoon pepper

 - 4 garlic cloves, minced

 - 2 tablespoons minced fresh parsley

 - Place salmon in a 13-in. x 9-in. baking dish coated with cooking spray.
-Drizzle with oil; sprinkle with dill and pepper.
+Brush with oil; sprinkle with dill and pepper.
 Top with tomatoes; set aside.